The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 And then when you want to cleanup the 5/22 partition, you do ALTER TABLE reports DROP PARTITION p20120522;

 To add new partitions, do: ALTER TABLE ADD PARTITION (PARTITION p20120526 VALUES LESS THAN (735015));

 I would add cron scripts or MySQL events to do the adding of partitions.

-#2 Updated by Sheeri Cabral over 1 year ago
+#2 Updated by Sheeri Cabral almost 4 years ago

 There are some gotchas with MySQL partitioning that I’m running into, but in the end, there’s a problem, because of the foreign key from resource_statuses to reports – MySQL doesn’t yet support partitioning and foreign keys on the same table. :(